Rodmatronic/CatK/DEVS.md

 | src/kernel | The actual kernel
 | src/lib    | Some libs for the kernel to use
 | skeleton   | The skeleton for the system root directory, for when we move to having a filesystem driver
+| target     | Contains the a bootable ISO, and GRUB ISO structure